Our Board

 Filani Macassey

 Filani Macassey is a multimedia artist who lives in the North Island of New Zealand, where she works as Collection Co-ordinator at the Whangarei Art Museum.
 Filani graduated with a Bachelor of Fine Arts from Elam School of Fine Arts and Auckland University in 2007.
-She has been involved with numerous community lead initiatives and continues to stay engaged within her own community in Kaiwaka.
+She has been involved with numerous community-led initiatives and continues to stay engaged within her own community in Kaiwaka.

-With her maternal connection to Kadavu Island and the village of Solodamu, the artist continues to visit and keeps in touch with her family there and on Viti Levu.
+With her maternal connection to Kadavu Island and the village of Solodamu, the artist continues to visit and keep in touch with her family there and on Viti Levu.
 Filani utilizes masi as a canvas in her art works and is an ardent supporter of ecologically sustainable and traditional crafts.

 Etika Rupeni